-- When cutting- “I use powdered milk and skim milk mixed together, thus increasing the protein content.
+- When cutting- “I use powdered milk and skim milk mixed, thus increasing the protein content.
 I also took coffee at times finding it tended to curtail my appetite.”

-- Just as Mac from It’s Always Sunny In Philadelphia said about his season-long weight gain, Randall felt good at his heaviest.
-“Actually, I felt fine when weighing 400 pounds but found that I perspired freely and had a bit of trouble getting about the city.
-Of course I needed great amounts of sleep and food.
+- Just as Mac from It’s Always Sunny in Philadelphia said about his season-long weight gain, Randall felt good at his heaviest. “, I felt fine when weighing 400 pounds but found that I perspired freely and had a bit of trouble getting about the city.
+Of course, I needed great amounts of sleep and food.
 My food bill (early ‘50s) was never under $80 per week and very often well over $100.
-I know that if I wanted to gain again I could weight 500 lbs. in 18 months time.”
+I know that if I wanted to gain again, I could weight 500 lbs. in 18 months’ time.”

 - Finally, all you Zyzz and Jeff Seid loving bros out there take note- “Remember that anyone can have the definition he desires if he is willing to train and will apply a little “exercise” of the will power.
 In conclusion I think it might be wise to add that there is a time to be extremely defined and a time not to be quite so defined.
 I feel that it is unwise to maintain an extreme degree of definition for great lengths of time because, by reducing the body fat to an absolute minimum, one also reduces his resistance and may subject his body to colds and many other possible illnesses.”